25-Year-Old Linebacker – San Francisco 49ers

 Aldon Smith Contract Information:

-Agreed to a four-year deal with the 49ers in July of 2011
+Agreed to a restructured contract with the 49ers in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Aldon Smith – simply subscribe now.